Brad Roae

 Bradley T. Roae (/ˈrɔɪ/ ROY-') (born April 6, 1967) is a Republican member of the Pennsylvania House of Representatives, representing the 6th legislative district, which consists of parts of Crawford County.
 He was first elected in 2006.

+Education and early career

 Roae attended Gannon University, graduating in 1990.
-He then worked a commercial underwriter for Erie Insurance, while holding several part time jobs early in his career, in order to pay down his student loan debts.
+He then worked a commercial underwriter for Erie Insurance, while holding several part-time jobs early in his career, in order to pay down his student loan debts.
 He is an EMT and a volunteer firefighter with the East Mead Volunteer Fire Department.